mongodb/docs/source/includes/overview-monitoring-agent-install.rst

    This tutorial will guide you through the steps necessary to install or update the Monitoring Agent on your system.

-See the :doc:`/faq/monitoring` page for additional information.
+See :ref:`faq-monitoring` for additional information.